 About the study:

-The AMEN Study (Assessing Memory in Every Neighborhood) was designed to address these gaps by examining how neighborhood environments may influence cognitive health and attitudes toward participating in research.
+The Assessing Memory in Every Neighborhood (AMEN) study is examining how social determinants of health, particularly neighborhood environments, may influence cognitive health and attitudes toward participating in research.
 Neighborhoods vary widely in access to resources, socioeconomic conditions, environmental exposures, transportation and food access, and levels of social and structural vulnerability, all of which may influence cognitive health over time.

 What we did: